wkz20042008/kf4005/SQL.md

     * ensure that the student user has all privileges in the KF4005 database but no privileges to do anything else

+1. Create a couple of tables, insert and delete some data, perform some queries.
+Check that you are not able to use any databases other than KF4005.

+## Further work

+1. Work carefully through the tutorial at [MySQL.com](https://dev.mysql.com/doc/refman/5.7/en/tutorial.html) to fill in the gaps left by these exercises.